|

 II.
 If a security deposit is paid and the shipment is canceled before the cargo is tendered to the load, the customer will be refunded, less the processing fee:

 III.
-After the cargo is submitted to the shipment but is still at the origin and can be returned, we will request the carrier to put the shipment on hold.
+After the cargo is submitted for shipment but is still at the origin and can be returned, we will request that the carrier put the shipment on hold.
 The customer will be refunded after their written confirmation that the goods have been returned.
-The $75 processing fee plus any carrier charges accrued on this return (if any) are on the customer's account.
+The $75 processing fee, plus any carrier charges accrued on this return (if applicable), are charged to the customer's account.

 IV.
 After a direct international ocean freight carrier has processed a shipment and the shipment cannot be returned to the shipper, i.e., cargo is on the way to the destination: consolidated in the container, entered in the international ocean carrier's container yard or pier to be loaded aboard a vessel, etc. a refund cannot be provided.

-V. ROLLOVER FEE: Missing scheduled cut-off (latest delivery)/pickup day: If the cargo has not been delivered to a shipping terminal on the intended delivery day as requested by the customer at the time of booking, then we will roll the shipment over to the next available vessel without additional notice.
+V. ROLLOVER FEE: Missing Scheduled Cut-Off (Latest Delivery/Pickup Day): If the cargo has not been delivered to a shipping terminal on the intended delivery day as requested by the customer at the time of booking, we will roll the shipment over to the next available vessel without additional notice.
 A rollover fee may apply on each rollover:

 VI.
 PAYPAL REFUND FEES: Fee on payments made via PayPal.

-Beginning on October 11, 2019, PayPal will not return fees from original transactions.
+Beginning on October 11, 2019, PayPal will no longer refund fees from original transactions.
 Then, all refunds via PayPal are subject to an initial transaction fee.

 PayPal payments are limited to $750 on the total shipping cost.
 Payments above $750 on the total shipping cost made via PayPal will be considered invalid and refunded via PayPal, less the original transaction 3.79% / $10 minimum plus a $50 refund processing fee.

 VII.
 SMALLER REFUNDS UP TO $25: Our operational cost for refund completion is $25.
 Refunds for small discrepancies in our invoices up to $25 may not be processed.
 If a customer insists on a smaller refund of $25 or less, an inquiry must be emailed.
-Then, we will consider the refund on a case-by-case basis.
+We will then consider the refund on a case-by-case basis.

 VIII.
 NSF: Insufficient funds fee (returned/bounced check) is $50.00

-New customers must pay a deposit to process a shipment.
+New customers are required to pay a deposit to process their shipment.
 Customers with settled credits will be processed as agreed.

 When goods are shipped from the USA, and the ocean freight carrier generates the express release bill of lading, we will email the responsible party or invoice them, minus any deposit already paid, within a few days after the estimated time of departure (ETD).
-Payment is due as soon as you receive the invoice.
+Payment is due upon receipt of the invoice.

 Note: If you do not receive our invoice within a few working days after the ETD, please contact us for clarification.